Characters: Iron Man Films

 Son of Anton Vanko, a former partner of Howard Stark, who forced his father's exile to Siberia, and a subsequently miserable life turned him to revenge against Howard's son Tony.

-- Affably Evil: Vanko is shown to be a pretty nice guy as long as you're on his good side.
-And even if you aren't, he isn't above some polite conversation.
+- Affably Evil: Vanko's shown to be a pretty nice guy as long as you're on his good side, and even if you aren't, he isn't above some polite conversation.

-- Big Bad: In Iron Man 2, though he's content to let Hammer think he's just an underling.
+- Big Bad: In Iron Man 2,he's the major threat and the one pulling the strings but he's content to let Hammer think he's just an underling.

 - Composite Character: Of Whiplash (the whips) and Crimson Dynamo (the Powered Armor, being Russian, and his name).